AND WHAT THE CORONA VIRUS HAS TO DO WITH IT

 FIGHT & FLIGHT MODE

-Instead, let’s look at the situation from a positive angle.
+Instead, let us look at the situation from a positive angle.
 What are the things we can do?
-What are the things that could empower us?
-What could we do to strengthen our immune system?
+How can we take our power back?
+Which steps could we take to strengthen our immune system?
 In fact, there are so many things we can do.
 I just want to mention a few.